-The Iveco – Oto Melara Consortium (CIO in short), was established in 1985 on equal participation between Iveco Defence Vehicles and Leonardo, in order to fulfil the technical-administrative requirements of the Italian Army that in those years launched a series of programmes that led to the production of MBTs, tracked IFVs, wheeled armoured cars and APCs.
+The Iveco – Oto Melara Consortium (CIO in short), was established in 1985 on equal participation between Iveco Defence Vehicles, a Iveco Group company, and former Oto Melara, which is now Leonardo, in order to fulfil the technical-administrative requirements of the Italian Army that in those years launched a series of programmes that led to the production of MBTs, tracked IFVs, wheeled armoured cars and APCs.

 Iveco Defence Vehicles was formed in 1975 with the merger of the truck manufacturing operations of FIAT, Lancia, OM, Unic and Magirus, the name stands for Industrial Vehicles Corporation.
 In 1986 Iveco Ford, a joint venture between Iveco and Ford in the UK, was acquired by Iveco, followed shortly afterwards by the acquisition of Pegaso of Spain and its subsidiary Seddon Atkinson.

 Iveco itself has 20 Research and Development facilities spread across five countries.
 The corporation has a major international presence, with subsidiaries and partners in over 100 countries worldwide.
 It is also the largest manufacturer of diesel engines in the world.
 Located in Bolzano, in Northern Italy, Iveco Defence Vehicles S.p.A.(Iveco DV in short) designs, develops and manufactures logistic, protected and armoured wheeled vehicles for military and security missions.
 Iveco DV, now part of CNH Industrial, is one of the most advanced European defence vehicle companies, with an unmatched product range and the engineering support of CNH Industrial.
 It develops and manufactures leading edge vehicles that maximise the use of COTS assemblies, ensuring that the end product is both fitted to its role and readily supportable worldwide.